-2014 was the first year with the new company program AAKtion, a program with three well defined priority areas - Sales, Innovation and Execution, which very well support our main priority, to improve organic growth within Chocolate & Confectionery Fats.
-Our vision is to be the world-leading supplier of value-creating speciality fat solutions to the leaders in the confectionery industry, and we focus on increasing our global presence as well as bringing breakthrough innovations to market.
+Strong customer co-development, new innovative solutions, and a continued expansion of our geographical footprint is what defines the past year.
+2015 was also the second year with our company program AAKtion, a program with three defined priority areas - Sales, Innovation and Execution, which very well support our main priority, to improve organic growth within Chocolate & Confectionery Fats.
+Our vision is to be the world-leading supplier of value-adding speciality fat solutions to the leaders in the confectionery industry, and we focus on increasing our global presence as well as bringing breakthrough innovations to the market.